Skip to main content

 messages: list[MessageItem] = []

-messages.append(Prompt(role="user", text=q))
+messages.append(Prompt(role="user", text=question))

-r = client.generate(messages=messages)
+response = client.generate(messages=messages)

 Benefits

-The ResourceConfig approach offers several advantages:
+The ResourceConfig approach gives you: